Hockey

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 Hockey is at risk due to behavioral reasons.
-His previous owner states that he will bark and growl when startled.
-In his previous home he bit someone when they attempted to put a leash on him.
-Hockey head whipped and bared teeth.
-Hockey's teeth grazed their hand, causing broken skin.
-While in care Hockey has been observed to be selectively dog reactive.
-During one instance Hockey was pushing off the wall attempting to get closer to the other dogs in the kennel room.
-With handlers Hockey has been observed to have a soft body.
+In his previous home, Hockey bit a family member during an attempt to place a leash on him.
+His teeth made contact with the person's hand, resulting in broken skin.
+While in care, Hockey has been observed displaying reactivity toward other dogs and has occasionally kennel fights.
+He has also been reported to exhibit resource-guarding behaviors around food and toys.
+Hockey actively engages in training and is highly motivated by treats, which can be a valuable tool in supporting his continued learning and behavior development.
 Medically, Hockey is healthy.
 Meet Hockey!
 Hockey arrived as an owner surrender when his family was moving and couldn't keep pets.
 He appreciates slow introductions to new people and places and loves to be loved - on his own terms.
 He's ready to learn and would thrive with a patient person who has time to work on training and help him build confidence.
 My Ideal Home Hockey would do best in a calm, adult-only home with someone who can provide consistent, positive reinforcement training and predictable routines.
 A household without other animals (or one willing to manage very gradual, supervised introductions) and an adopter experienced with canine body language will help him feel safe and successful.
 Good with Other Pets?
 Not recommended as an automatic match.
 Staff have observed that Hockey does not always like to share food, toys, or bedding, so he's likely to do best as the only pet or with carefully managed introductions and ongoing supervision around other animals.
 Other Fun Facts Hockey is affectionate when comfortable and truly enjoys learning - brush up on your training skills with him!
 He can form a strong bond with the right person and loves attention on his own terms.
+What my friends at ACC say about me: I can go home today!
+My history is a mystery and my friends here do not know much about me yet!
+It is unknown if I have ever lived with other animals or children.
+I would do best in a home with only adult humans.
+I really enjoy toys!
+I'll let you know my favorite one when we meet!
+I am playful and cute!
+I don't always like to share my food, toys or bedding with other animals.

 My medical notes are...